 - Explore (and feel free to add to) the Library where you can find recordings of Shaping Fashion Community meetings with examples of other initiatives and find informative documents

-- Connect with your local/regional Fashion Revolution Team to join forces https://www.fashionrevolution.org/about/find-your-country/
+- Connect with your local/regional Fashion Revolution Team to join forces: https://www.fashionrevolution.org/about/find-your-country/

-Shaping Fashion x Covid-19
+Shaping Fashion x FRW2021

-Shaping Fashion has been adapting to the Covid-19 pandemic.
+Shaping Fashion has been adapting to the COVID-19 pandemic.
 The current pandemic has amplified the fashion industry’s broken model of extreme waste and overproduction.
 In a time of pause and renewed desire to support one another amid uncertain times, we must instill a culture of clothes keeping and caring.
-Plus, this is a great time to call for a sustainable fashion industry after Covid-19.
+Plus, this is a great time to call for a sustainable fashion industry after COVID-19.
 Now that the Coronavirus pandemic requires us to stay home and stay safe, Shaping Fashion and Fashion Revolution have joined forces for digital activation and empowerment of citizens.
 What are the Shapers doing?

-Cross-hub Shaping Fashion Committee projects
+Cross-hub Shaping Fashion projects